hadley/adv-r/development.md

 3. Run `load_all(pkg) && test(pkg)` to reload the file and re-run the tests.

-4. Repeat 2&ndash;4 until all tests pass.
+4. Repeat 2--4 until all tests pass.

+5. Update documentation, re-roxygenise, update `NEWS` and check modified source into your VCS

-You might also want to use the `testthat::autotest()` which will watch your tests and code and will automatically rerun the tests when either changes.
-This allows you to skip step three - you just modify your code and watch to see if the tests pass or fail.
+For this paradigm, you might also want to use `testthat::autotest()` which will watch your tests and code and will automatically rerun your tests when either changes.
+This allows you to skip step three: you just modify your code and watch to see if the tests pass or fail.

 ### Exploratory programming